Cost-oblivious storage reallocation: Introduction

 If $\cal S$ and $\cal S'$ are the allocations immediately before and after request $p$, then the \defn{reallocation cost of $p$} is the sum of the reallocation costs of all objects moved between $\cal S$ and $\cal S'$.

-A reallocator $A$ is \defn{$(f, a, b)$-competitive} for cost function $f()$, if (1) the footprint size is always optimized within an $a$-factor of optimal, and (2) the reallocation cost is at most $b$ times the sum of the allocation costs of every object inserted thus far (including those that have subsequently been deleted).
-Since every object must be allocated at least once, the cost of such a reallocator is clearly within a factor of $b$ of optimal.
+A reallocator $A$ is \defn{$(f, a, b)$-competitive} for cost function $f()$, if (1) the footprint size is always optimized to within an $a$-factor of optimal, and (2) the reallocation cost is at most $b$ times the sum of the allocation costs of every object inserted so far (including those that have subsequently been deleted).
+Since every object must be allocated at least once, the cost of such a reallocator is within a factor of $b$ of optimal.

 Let $\cal C$ be a set of cost functions.
-A reallocation algorithm $A$ is \defn{cost oblivious} if it does not depend on $f()$.\footnote{This means not only that $f()$ is not a parameter to algorithm $A$, but also $A$ learns nothing about $f()$ as $A$ executes.} A cost-oblivious reallocator $A$ is \defn{$({\cal C}, a, b)$-competitive} if it is $(f, a, b)$-competitive for every $f \in {\cal C}$; we abbreviate to \defn{$(a,b)$-competitive} if the set $\cal C$ is unambiguous.
-We say that $A$ is \defn{optimally cost-oblivious} if it is \defn{$(a,b)$-competitive} for some $a,b \in O(1)$.
-Let \suba be the class of subadditive functions.
+A reallocation algorithm $A$ is \defn{cost oblivious} if it does not depend on $f()$.
+This means not only that $f()$ is not a parameter to algorithm $A$, but also $A$ learns nothing about $f()$ as $A$ executes.
+A cost-oblivious reallocator $A$ is \defn{$({\cal C}, a, b)$-competitive} if it is $(f, a, b)$-competitive for every $f \in {\cal C}$; we abbreviate to \defn{$(a,b)$-competitive} if the set $\cal C$ is unambiguous.
+In the remainder of this paper, we take ${\cal C}=\suba$, the class of monotonically increasing, subadditive functions.

-\subheading{Results} Our reallocation algorithms are tunable to achieve an arbitrarily good competitive ratio $1+\epsilon$, ($0 < \epsilon \leq 1/2$) with respect to the footprint size.
+\subheading{Results} Our reallocation algorithms are tunable to achieve an arbitrarily good competitive ratio $1+\epsilon$ ($0 < \epsilon \leq 1/2$) with respect to the footprint size.
 All objects have integral length, and $\Delta$ denotes the length of the longest object.
 We establish the following:

 \begin{itemize} \item We give a cost-oblivious algorithm for storage reallocation that is $(\suba,1+\epsilon,O((1/\epsilon)\log(1/\epsilon))$-competitive.
-This allocator is amortized in the sense that it might reallocate every existing object between servicing two requests. \item As a corollary, we give a defragmenter that is cost oblivious with respect to $\suba$.
+This allocator is amortized in the sense that it might reallocate every existing object between servicing two requests.

+\item As a corollary, we give a defragmenter that is cost oblivious with respect to $\suba$.
 The defragmenter takes as input a comparison function, a set of objects having total length $V$ and consuming space $(1+\epsilon)V $.
-The defragmenter sorts the objects using $(1+\epsilon)V +\Delta$ working space, moving each object $O((1/\epsilon)\log (1/\epsilon))$ times. \item We extend the storage reallocator to support checkpointing.
-With an additional $O(\Delta)$ space, we guarantee that each operation completes within $O(1/\epsilon)$ checkpoints.
-(An immediate consequence is that all reallocations are non-overlapping.) \item We also partially deamortize the storage reallocator so that the worst-case reallocation cost (and therefore the worst-case time blocking for a new size-$w$ allocation) is reduced to $O((1/\epsilon)wf(1) + f (\Delta))$. \end{itemize}
+The defragmenter sorts the objects using $(1+\epsilon)V +\Delta$ working space, moving each object $O((1/\epsilon)\log (1/\epsilon))$ times, {{amortized}}.